magic-sph/magic/doc/sphinx/numerics.rst

 ---------------------------------------------

-The temporal evolution of :math:`W` is obtained by taking :math:`\vec{e_r}\cdot` of each term entering the Navier-Stokes equation :eq:`eqNSNd`.
+The temporal evolution of :math:`W` is obtained by taking :math:`\vec{e_r}\cdot` of each term entering the Navier-Stokes equation.
 For the time-derivative, one gets using :eq:`eqDeltaH`:

 .. math::